klust/SupercomputersForStarters/docs/C02_Processors/C02_S02_Basic_CPU.md

 In our very simple processor, instructions are executed one after another.
 But executing each instruction itself consists of multiple steps.
-Consider, e.g., this oversimplified execution pattern distinguishing a few important steps:
+Consider, e.g., this oversimplified execution pattern distinguishing a few important steps for executing an instruction in the ALU:

 ![Instruction execution](../img/C02_S02_03_Execution.png)